simonmichael/hledger_site/src/conversion2.md

 The @ method:

-- doesn't support gain/loss reporting
+- doesn't support easy gain/loss reporting by commodity pair.
-- doesn't maintain balanced accounts.
+- doesn't maintain balanced accounts

 ---
 The rest of this page is about future versions of hledger.